Barbara La Marr: Relationships and marriages

-Although the tally is usually given as five, La Marr officially was married only four times.
+Although the tally is usually given as five, La Marr was officially married only four times.
 No documentation exists to prove the existence of her alleged first husband, Jack Lytelle, whom she claimed to have met while visiting friends in Yuma, Arizona in 1914.
 According to La Marr, Lytelle became enamored with her as he saw her one day riding in an automobile while he was on horseback.
 The couple allegedly married the day after they met, but Lytelle, it was claimed, died of pneumonia only three weeks into the marriage, leaving only a surname for Mrs. Lytelle to inherit.

 La Marr's first official documented marriage on June 2, 1914, was to a Max Lawrence, who later turned out to be a former soldier of fortune named Lawrence Converse.
-He already was married with children when he married La Marr under a false name, and was arrested for bigamy the following day.
-Converse died of a blood clot in his brain three days later on June 5.
+He was already married with children when he married La Marr under a false name, and was arrested for bigamy the following day.
+Converse died of a blood clot in his brain, allegedly caused by banging his head against the cell bars while calling for La Marr, three days later on June 5.

 On October 13, 1916, La Marr married Philip Ainsworth, a noted dancer.
 Although the son of well-off parents, Ainsworth eventually was incarcerated at San Quentin State Prison for passing bad checks, and the couple divorced in 1917.
 She married for a third time to Ben Deely, also a dancer, in 1918.
 Deely, who was over twice her age, was an alcoholic and a gambling addict, which led to the couple's separation in April 1921.
 Before the divorce from Deely was finalized, La Marr married actor Jack Dougherty in May 1923.
 Despite separating a year later, they remained legally married until her death.